The Nirenberg problem of prescribed Gauss curvature on $S^{2}$: Properness of .

-Comparing the behavior of $\chi(t)$ and $\psi(t)$ in \eqref{kest1} and \eqref{cy21}, this gives a contradiction for $t_{i}$ sufficiently large, i.e.~$\f_{i}$ sufficiently large in $\Co$.
+Comparing the behavior of $\chi(t)$ and $\psi(t)$ in \eqref{kest1} and \eqref{cy21}, the estimates \eqref{small} and \eqref{big} give a contradiction for $t_{i}$ sufficiently large, i.e.~$\f_{i}$ sufficiently large in $\Co$.
 It follows that $\{\f_{i}\}$ is bounded in $\Co$, and the proof is then completed above.

 {\endproof}

 \begin{remark} {\rm The properness of the map $\pi_{0}$ corresponds to (and is in fact equivalent to) general {\it a priori} estimates for solutions of \eqref{u}.
 Thus, as noted in the Introduction, the properness of $\pi_{0}$ implies that for any $K \in \cN\cap \cC$ with $dist_{C^{m-2,\a}}(K, \partial (\cN \cap \cC)) \geq \e > 0$, there is a constant $C = C(|K|_{C^{m-2,\a}}, \e, \a')$ such that, if $u$ is any solution of \eqref{u}, (i.e.~$\pi_{0}(u) = K$), then \be |u|_{C^{m,\a'}} \leq C, \ee for any $\a' < \a$. } \end{remark}